px307/maker/README.md

 To try the framework just clone this git project and import the eclipse project maker-pattern, or download it in zip format using github downlad zip button in the lower right panel.
 Then import the project to Eclipse and run the class LivingBeingHospital.java.

-Look at the wiki for more documentation and examples.
+Look at the [wiki](https://github.com/raspacorp/maker/wiki) (currently under construction) for more documentation and examples.

 Enjoy.